 All buildings which have a Wet or Dry Riser must comply with the standards BS5306 and BS9990/2015.
 A visual inspection is recommended every 6 months and a hydraulic pressure test every 12 months.
 Failure to do so may invalidate your insurance.
-We work throughout Lincolnshire and across the UK.
-Contact us today for expert Wet and Dry Riser serrvicing and maintenance.
+We work throughout London and across the UK.
+Contact us today for expert Wet and Dry Riser servicing and maintenance.

 6 Month Visual Inspection Consists Of Checking The Following -

 Dry Risers - An annual pressure test entails connecting the inlet to a pump

 and water supply.
 The system is then completely charged with water to a pressure of 12 bar, measured at inlet for a period of at least 15 minutes.
 During this period an inspection is made to ensure

 that there is no leakage of water at any of the joints or landing valves.
 Once the pressure test is completed the system must be drained so that it is left ready for immediate use.
 In the event of

 the system failing we are able to carry out dry riser tests using air to locate the origin of any leaks without causing any water damage, once the repair is completed we could carry out a full dry

 riser pressure test using water inline with British Standards.